Football capsules: Cumby, Fannindel, Campbell, Greenville Christian

 LOCATION: Indian Field, Campbell.

-KEY PLAYERS: Fannindel: RB Kazion Dugan, WR Ke’Monte Cuba, WR Kalob Runnells, QB-DB Edgar Lopez, OL Ashton Smith.
+KEY PLAYERS: CHANT: QB Brady Tarell, RB Andrew Ceballos, WR Davin Flores, RB Carter Vanderwel.
 Campbell: C Nate Hall, TE Brayan Cruz, RB Kennan Hall, Manny Knox.

-NOTES: Campbell outscored Fannindel 125-122 to set a national six-man single game scoring record in 2017.
-Preston Compton, was promoted from defensive coordinator to serve as Campbell’s head coach.
+NOTES: Preston Compton was promoted from defensive coordinator to serve as Campbell’s head coach.
 He’s the son of Texas A&M-Commerce Hall of Fame wide receiver Gary Compton.
 Preston Compton passed for 8,041 yards at Graceland University in Iowa to set a career record.
-Fannindel coach Denver Bowden said the Falcons will be bringing nine players for Friday’s game.
-Campbell went 3-7 last season while Fannindel was a 4-7 playoff team.
-Runnells scored 17 TDs last season for the Falcons and Cuba rushed for 926 yards and 12 TDs.
+CHANT stands for Christian Homeschool Athletes of North Texas.
+The team practices and plays games in Allen.

 @

-KEY PLAYERS: Dallas Lutheran: QB Cade RB Kyle Rote.
-Hagan Klein, Will Mosley.
-Greenville Christian: QB Brady Britain, QB Damon Spurlock, C-DB Daven Denney, RB-WR Austin Wilburn, WR Jaden McFadden.
+KEY PLAYERS: Greenville Christian: QB Brady Britain, QB Damon Spurlock, C-DB Daven Denney, RB Jake Pletcher, WR Jaden McFadden.
+Ovilla Christian: QB Jaxon Rosenberry, RB Christian Larios, WR Noah Fitch, WR Lyric White.

-NOTES: Todd Barnes, who previously coach at Greenville Christian as the Eagles’ defensive coordinator, is the new head coach.
-He was on the staff under head coach Larry Uland when the Eagles won four six-man state titles.
-Uland is now at McKinney Cornerstone.
-Both teams went 5-6 last season and made the playoffs.
-The game was moved up to 10 a.m. due to forecasted heat.
-The high on Greenville is predicted to reach 104 degrees on Saturday.
+NOTES: Todd Barnes, who previously coached at Greenville Christian as the Eagles’ defensive coordinator, is the new head coach.
+He coached on four Eagle teams that won six-man state titles under head coach Larry Uland.
+The Eagles scored last week on a 5-yard pass from Britain to Denney and a 20-yard run by Pletcher.
+Rosenberry was 7-of-7 passing for 64 yards and a TD last week for Ovilla Christian.

 Commented